A mother and freelance writer, Meagan loves to research and learn new things. Her biggest passion is sharing those things with other people.

 It's hard to imagine being dehydrated when you are literally soaking in water, but that's probably why it goes unnoticed so often!
 Just make sure you bring lots of extra fluid along for any day in the sun activities!

-Watch Out for Underwater Dangers
+Look Out for Underwater Dangers

 Public beaches are usually not supervised at night, and while it is advised against, some people do find them to be great hang-out spots at night.
 Be cautious when allowing your child in any body of water that is not a pool.
 Jagged rocks and broken glass could quickly ruin a day at the beach!